Why choose this course

 What you will study

-This course will improve your practical language skills and allow you to gain a strong understanding of how languages work.
+Our BA (Hons) Modern Languages (Spanish with German) course will improve your practical language skills and allow you to gain a strong understanding of how languages work.

 You’ll have the opportunity to study translation modules and gain an insight into various aspects of the translation profession.
 You’ll also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.